radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/configure-sdc-client.md

 To deploy the secure data connector client on Docker, Docker must first be installed on the system.
 If you have not yet installed Docker, please visit the [Docker](https://docs.docker.com/get-docker) site and follow the instructions to download and install.

-Open the command line and run the copied command from Env Ops Center to start the client:
+Open the command line and run the copied command from Environment Operations Center to start the client:

     docker run -e "ServerHubConfiguration_AgentToken=[access_token]" radiantone/sdc-client